The Mall at Prince George's: Raleigh's

 In December 1965, Raleigh Haberdasher announced plans to lease 20000 sqft in the Prince George's Plaza shopping center for its fifth store in the Washington area.
 The store opened in the spring of 1966.
 After Raleigh's closed the location in 1991, it was broken up into a variety of retail spaces.
 The entire Raleigh Haberdasher chain closed by the end of 1992.
 The former Raleigh's space was eventually demolished and rebuilt as Target (which opened late 2004), with Marshalls and Ross Dress for Less opening on the lower level of the new space shortly thereafter.

 Woodward & Lothrop

 Another local department store, Woodward & Lothrop, opened at Prince George's Plaza in August 1966.
 While building the Woodies store, two boys were killed when digging in a cave on a fragile hillside nearby.
 After the demise of the Woodies chain in 1995, the space was occupied by JCPenney.

 On June 23, 2020, JCPenney announced that it would close in October 2020 as part of a plan to close 13 stores nationwide.
 Part of the former JC Penney building was demolished in 2022, with plans to be replaced by an apartment development.
-In early 2024, it was announced that Primark would open in the remaining space in 2025.
+In early 2024, it was announced that Primark would open in the remaining space in 2026.
+The store was eventually completed and opened May 14, 2026.